HubSpot/vex/docs/api/3-Advanced.md

     closeClassName: ''
 }
 ```

+vex provides *safe by default* behavior by treating the `content` you provide as a regular string, not raw HTML.

+If you need to pass through HTML to your vex instances, use the `unsafeContent` option.
+The `unsafeContent` option is safe to use as long as you provide either static HTML *or* HTML-escape ([html-escape](https://www.npmjs.com/package/html-escape), [_.escape](https://lodash.com/docs#escape), etc.) any untrusted content passed through, such as user-supplied content.

 In addition to these string options, there are also three callback functions you can optionally provide: